 31.2.3 Bid Mitigation

 If the non-competitive Congestion component of an LMP calculated in an MPM process is greater than zero (0), then any resource at that Location that is dispatched in that MPM process is subject to Local Market Power Mitigation.
-Bids on behalf of any such resource, to the extent that they exceed the Competitive LMP at the resource’s Location, will be mitigated to the higher of the resource’s Default Energy Bid, as specified in Section 39, or the Competitive LMP at the resource’s Location .
+Bids on behalf of any such resource, to the extent that they exceed the Competitive LMP plus the Competitive LMP Parameter at the resource’s Location for the DAM or RTM process interval for which the MPM process applies, will be mitigated to the higher of the resource’s Default Energy Bid, as specified in Section 39, or the Competitive LMP plus the Competitive LMP Parameter at the resource’s Location for the DAM and RTM process interval for which the MPM process applies.
 To the extent a Multi-Stage Generating Resource is dispatched in the MPM process and the non-competitive Congestion component of the LMP calculated at the Multi-Stage Generating Resource’s Location is greater than zero, for purposes of mitigation, all the MSG Configurations will be mitigated similarly and the CAISO will evaluate all submitted Energy Bids for all MSG Configurations based on the relevant Default Energy Bids for the applicable MSG Configuration.
 The CAISO will calculate the Default Energy Bids for Multi-Stage Generating Resources by submitted MSG Configuration.
-Any market Bids equal to or less than the Competitive LMPwill be retained in the .
+Any market Bids equal to or less than the Competitive LMP plus the Competitive LMP Parameter will be retained in the DAM and RTM process.

 * * * * * *